 - Tony Palladino Collection

 Designer Gail Anderson spent fifteen years at Rolling Stone, where she ultimately became Senior Art Director.
 She defined the magazine's visual style through conceptual typography, employing traditional and non-traditional materials to form letters and symbols.
 In 2002, Anderson moved to SpotCo, an agency specializing in arts and entertainment advertising, where she was Creative Director of Design; she was also a partner in Anderson Newton Design.
 Anderson is both an SVA alumnus and longtime faculty member of the College's BFA Design Department and Pre-College Program; she has co-authored numerous books on design.
 She is currently the director of design and digital media at the Visual Arts Press, SVA's in-house design studio.
 The Anderson Collection consists of 26 theater posters, 9 books, and 15 issues of Rolling Stone art directed by Anderson.

 Chermayeff & Geismar Collection

-Ivan Chermayeff and Tom Geismar initially formed their partnership in the late 1950s and went on to revolutionize the field of visual communication and build one of America’s most influential graphic design firms.
+Ivan Chermayeff and Tom Geismar initially formed their partnership in the late 1950s and went on to revolutionize the field of visual communication and build one of America's most influential graphic design firms.
 Together they have created more than 300 corporate identity programs for companies such as Mobil Oil, Xerox, Chase Manhattan Bank, PBS, Univision, and Pam Am.
-Their work extends from logos to posters and publications to major exhibitions including the United States Pavilions at the World’s Fair in Montreal and Oksaka, Japan.
-The Chermayeff & Geismar collection includes 325 posters, 340 letterhead samples, and more than 1,000 printed samples (including graphics manuals, annual reports, brochures, book and album covers, and packaging).
+Their work extends from logos to posters and publications to major exhibitions including the United States Pavilions at the World's Fair in Montreal and Osaka, Japan.
+The Chermayeff & Geismar Collection contains most of the print material designed by the firm since its founding in 1957.
+It includes 325 posters, 340 letterhead samples, and more than 1,000 print samples (including graphic standards manuals, annual reports, brochures, book and album covers, and packaging).